yucoder14/cs338/basicauth.md

+Tuesday, 2024-09-24
+# Tux Adventure

 The cold air pierces through a nervous figure, pacing between a sullen tree and a red phone booth.
 11:58.
 Not yet, the figure thinks.
 Somewhere in the deserted streets, faint meowing cries for the elusive comfort of home.
 Nyan should be okay, the figure reassures himself.
 The figure, Tux, is not like your typical penguin.
 He loves to swim but in the sea of ones and zeros, not of water molecules.
 He eats fish but only those with questionable links and information, not with protein and omega-3 fatty acids.
 Tux's cat, Nyan cat, a magical creature who has Poptart as a body and farts rainbow, has gone missing during Tux's business trip.
 The clock tower booms in the distance, indicating the start of tomorrow.
 Finally, thinks Tux.
 His body begins to shimmer in ones and zeroes, and soon, Tux is a stream of ones and zeroes floating through the wifi modems and routers.
 His friend Ferris the crab has told Tux about the last sightings of his beloved cat.
 According to Ferris, the faint trails of rainbow lead to an obscure website called "http://cs338.jeffondich.com/basicauth/."

 Nyan, a mischievous soul farting rainbow everywhere, has often escaped the .gif cage and flown off into various corners of the internet, so much so that it is difficult to find people who do not know about Nyan cat.
 Almost there, thinks Tux as he hurriedly spawns a Firefox to talk to the Nginx helpdesk for the TCP handshake.
 The helpdesk, delighted by the recent spike in SYN requests, eagerly acknowledges the request and returns the handshake, opening a TCP connection.
 Now, for those who do not know, in the internet world, if you are browsing websites, communications are done via HTTP.
 Tux asks Firefox for the website, which then sends a GET request to the Nginx helpdesk:
 ```
 GET /basicauth/ HTTP/1.1
 Host: cs338.jeffondich.com
 Upgrade-Insecure-Requests: 1
 User-Agent: Mozilla/5.0
 Accept-Encoding: gzip, deflate, br
 Connection: keep-alive
 ```
 Tux would never have known that the website is password protected, so he did not include the Authorization information.
 In return, Nginx helpdesk first acknowledges his request and responds with 401:
 ```
 HTTP/1.1 401 Unauthorized
 Server: nginx/1.18.0 (Ubuntu)